-Al Maleh And Fishing Festival Draws Crowds With Deep Dive Into Traditional Maritime Practices
+Al Maleh and Fishing Festival Draws Crowds with Deep Dive into Traditional Maritime Practices

 Day three of Al Maleh and Fishing Festival is in full swing, drawing crowds eager to delve into the heart of Emirati heritage.
 Organized by the Sharjah Chamber of Commerce and Industry (SCCI) along with Dibba Al Hisn City Municipality and Dibba Al Hisn Municipal Council, the festival shines a spotlight on traditional fish salting techniques, ancient fishing practices, and a curated display of handcrafted artifacts, offering visitors a tangible link to the storied past of Emirati ancestors.

 Running until Sunday evening, the festival offers a comprehensive showcase of the fish salting industry and marine heritage.
-Through insights from fishermen and tales from ancestors, attendees explore varifacets like sailing, shipbuilding, fishing, and traditional methods of fish preparation, salting, and canning.
+Through insights from fishermen and tales from ancestors, attendees explore various facets like sailing, shipbuilding, fishing, and traditional methods of fish preparation, salting, and canning.

 Alongside, the event is increasingly gaining momentum with a series of engaging heritage-focused activities, educational sessions, and entertainment tailored for diverse audience groups.